pgodsalve/Dr-Chris-Godsalve/README.md

 Chris was born on 6th August 1959 in Kingston upon Hull.
 His parents were Thomas and Lieselotte Godsalve (later Cripps), who adopted him in the early 1960’s.
 Chris knew nothing of his Irish birth parents other than their names - Kavanagh and McRory.

-Chris’ father Tom had previously been a staff sergeant in the Royal Berkshire regiment of the British Army, who’s long army career saw him travel across India, Burma, Cyprus and Germany.
+Chris’ father Tom had previously been a staff sergeant in the Royal Berkshire regiment of the British Army, who’s long army career saw him travel across India, (then) Burma, Cyprus and Germany.
 He later transferred to a role as head chef in the catering corps in the Arborfield camp.
 Here Chris spent his early years.

 Tom left the army abruptly for a low paid job, and the family moved to a tiny caravan.
 Life in the caravan was hard, they had very little money and the pipes often froze in cold weather preventing access to running water.